YueYvetteHao/Yue_blog/content/post/2019-03-21-VideoEmbed.md

 showSocial: true
 ---

-This blog is about how to embed video players on webpages hosted by [Hugo](https://gohugo.io/content-management/shortcodes/).
+This blog post is about how to embed video players on webpages hosted by [Hugo](https://gohugo.io/content-management/shortcodes/).
 <!--more-->

 <!-- toc -->